robenkleene/Dotfiles/install/man/markdown/vim/vim-editing.md

 - `⌃v`: Visual Block Mode
 - `gv`: Reselect last visual block

-Text cut with `^v` is `blockwise`, if you then paste it, the text will interleave with any lines it overlaps with.
+Text cut with `^v` or `v` is `blockwise`, if you then paste it, the text will interleave with any lines it overlaps with.
 To get around this behavior, just use the `:put` command, which pastes the text as if it were yanked `linewise`.

 # Undo